barryclark/jekyll-now/_posts/2016-02-15-securing-backends-azure-apim.md

 * Virtual Networks and Network Security Groups
 * VPNs

+What is not part of this blog post is how you also can use OAuth related techniques to secure backend services.
+Focus of this article is how to technically secure the backends, not using means such as OAuth.

 ### Security by obscurity

 For some very non-critical backend services running in the same Azure region (and only in those cases), it may be enough to secure the backend via obscurity; some have suggested that it can be enough to check for the `Ocp-Apim-Subscription-Key` header which will by default be passed on from the client via the API gateway to the backend service (unless you filter it out via some policy).